ComposableTimeSeriesForestClassifier#

 clone_tags(estimator, tag_names=None)[source]#

-Clone tags from another estimator as dynamic override.
+Clone tags from another object as dynamic override.

 Parameters: